laFette21/thesis-bsc/README.md

 ### Tools
 With the help of ```plot.py``` found in the folder tools you can plot the data generated with the ```slam``` executable.
+With the help of ```coverage.sh``` found in the folder tools you can generate a code coverage report for the dataenumerator and graph libraries and the misc headers.